-Before and After School Enrichment Program
+Before and After School Enrichment Program:

 The District has several fee based and free before and after-school programs available for students who qualify.
 Programs that charge family fees shall not charge for a child who is experiencing homelessness or placed in foster care.
 Students in foster care will be moved to the top of the waiting list.
-To request priority enrollment, please contact our liaison, Ms. Vivian Fiss, Director of Curriculum and Instruction at (661) 252-5131 ext.
-218.
+To request priority enrollment, please contact our liaison:

+Mrs. Vivian Fiss, Director of Curriculum and Instruction vfiss@sssd.k12.ca.us

+27000 Weyerhaeuser Way

+Santa Clarita, CA 91351

+(661) 252-5131 ext.
+218

-Walking or Riding a Bike to School
+Walking or Riding a Bike to School:

-No person under 18 years of age may operate a bicycle, non-motorized scooter, skateboard or wear in-line or roller skates, nor ride as a passenger upon a bicycle, non-motorized scooter, or skateboard upon a street, bikeway, or any other public bicycle path or trail unless that person is wearing a properly fitted and fastened bicycle helmet that meets specified standards.
+No person under 18 years of age may operate a bicycle, non-motorized scooter, skateboard or wear inline or roller skates, nor ride as a passenger upon a bicycle, non-motorized scooter, or skateboard upon a street, bikeway, or any other public bicycle path or trail unless that person is wearing a properly fitted and fastened bicycle helmet that meets specified standards.

-Pupil Swimming Safety
+Pupil Swimming Safety - EC 35179.6

 Our school is committed to safety for all our students at our planned events, including around swimming pools.
-There is already a requirement for pool sport coaches to be fully-trained in CPR in case of accidental drowning in the pool.
+There is already a requirement for pool sport coaches to be fully trained in CPR in case of accidental drowning in the pool.
 If there is any event on-campus or hosted at a swimming pool facility, at least one adult with a valid certification of CPR training will be present throughout the duration of the event.

-Safe Place to Learn Act
+Safe Place to Learn Act - EC 234 and 234.1